Networking doesn’t work!

 - Listening.
 The business women that I see do really well are often the ones that don’t speak a lot about their needs or business.
 They are the ones that are actively listening.
 They are likely to be thinking “How can I help this person?”
 “Who would it be good for this person to know?”
 “I will follow up with this person like this”To get the best out of networking know in the back of your mind what you want out of that networking event and then side step that to be on every other businesses agenda.

 - New.
 The business women that benefit the greatest from networking know that it is not just about sales, reputation and building strong relationships in a strong network.
 It is also about learning new skills and knowing what is going on in the business world.
 When we are busy and profitable as a business we can take the decision to drop the networking.
-However you can get as much benefit out of the free flowing conversations after the structured content as you can out of the masterclass because other business women will know what’s happening in the US (If it’s over there, it will be over hear soon and you can be ahead of the wave!).
+However you can get as much benefit out of the free flowing conversations after the structured content as you can out of the masterclass because other business women will know what’s happening in the US (If it’s over there, it will be over here soon and you can be ahead of the wave!).
 You can find out about latest legislation that may have slipped by your offices attention.
-You can even find that someone else faces exactly the same issues as you and have ideas on how to fix it.
+You can even find that another business woman faces exactly the same issues as you and have ideas on how to fix it.
 Stay in the office and yes the to do list shrinks, but you don’t get the opportunities that aren’t so clearly definable.
 And I’ve seen this first hand be the case for literally hundreds and hundreds of business women.
+As one business woman said to me, “Yes the BWN helps me makes sales, but it also keeps me sane and stops me from living and working in a bubble!”

 - In it to win it.
 It will always make me a little sad to see someone attend for 3 months (a whole 7.5 hours of their 90 (ish) days) and get to know people and then they don’t make it one month, no big deal right?
 Except that is the month that the person you’ve had a general chit chat with has decided they are ready to buy and you aren’t there!
 The FOMO (Fear Of Missing Out) is real on this occasion!
 I’ve seen so many business owners miss out from VA’s, Accountants and printers, to cosmetics companies, web designers to residual income opportunities.
 It’s shocking how easy it happens and depressing how easy it is to fix.
 If you are going to network, network every month and don’t let anything move it.
 It is as important as any other aspect of your business.

-Mandie Holgate Founder of The Business Womans Network, key note speaker and author of Fight the fear (the book that looks at the top 12 fears that impact on success) writes for our blog and you can meet Mandie at the Bury St Edmunds, Colchester and Braintree events.
+Mandie Holgate Founder of The Business Womans Network, key note speaker and author of Fight the fear (the book that looks at the top 12 fears that impact on success) writes for our blog and speaks on communication and networking skills.
+You can meet Mandie at the Colchester and Braintree events and she pops into as many events across our network as she can each month.
 Mandie is happy to connect with all women in business so feel free to do this via her website – www.mandieholgate.co.uk